gregziegan/elm-font-awesome-5/README.md

 # About this fork

-This fork was published because I needed this library ported to 0.19, and couldn't wait until the original maintainer had time to do so.
+This fork was published because I needed this library updated to include more recent font-awesome icons and the original project was not worked on in over 3 years.

 # Documentation from original fork

 # Elm Font Awesome 5

 A strongly typed Elm package for using Font Awesome 5 icons in your views.